openstack/api-site/firstapp/source/getting_started.rst

 Set the image and size variables to appropriate values for your cloud.
 We'll use these variables in later sections.

-First, tell the connection to get a specifed image by using the ID of the image that you picked in the previous section:
+First, tell the connection to get a specified image by using the ID of the image that you picked in the previous section:

 .. only:: fog